You can request fire hydrant installation, removal, relocation, locking, unlocking, or spray cap fitting.

 To request the relocation, installation or removal of a hydrant, send a letter to:

-To have a hydrant unlocked, you must first get a permit from a Department of Environmental Protection (DEP) borough office.
+If a hydrant has a history of being opened illegally, you can ask the Department of Environmental Protection (DEP) to put a lock on it.
+Once a hydrant is locked, only someone from the Fire Department or the DEP can open it.
+To have a hydrant unlocked, you must first get a permit from a DEP borough office.
 Once you have the permit, you must provide 311 with the permit number, your phone number, and the hydrant location, so that DEP can open the hydrant.

 You can ask at your local firehouse to have a hydrant opened and fitted with a spray cap for recreational use.
 You must be over 18, show ID, and fill out a form.
 The firehouse will schedule a time to turn the hydrant on and off.

 The DEP tests the flow of each fire hydrant twice a year.
 Only constructors of large buildings require flow tests to determine if water pressure is adequate.
 The general public cannot request flow tests.

 The DEP paints fire hydrants on a regular maintenance schedule and does not accept painting requests.